 As you’ve read this shortened list, you may say, “I don’t do any of those things.”

-As I coach business owners, I notice they often unconsciously act in ways that are contrary to a Godly business.
+When coaching business owners, I notice they unconsciously act in ways that are contrary to a Godly business.
 They have great intentions but act contrary to truly “living in Jesus”.
 Truth be told, I get off-track as well.

 While Jesus’s words in this passage are “loaded” with meaning, I want to extract two principles from the passage that I believe specifically apply to small business owners: 1) Fruitfulness; and 2) being “In Him”.